Camp John Hay: Historic buildings and structures

 The Bell House, a historic structure named after Major General Franklin Bell is situated at the camp's Historical Core.
 Besides the house is the Bell Amphitheater which was designed by Bell himself.

 Gardens

 Camp John Hay's history is featured through markers installed at the History Trail and Secret Garden.
 The Cemetery of Negativism nearby or the Lost Cemetery is a small area within Camp John Hay.
-The "cemetery" established by then-commanding general of the John Hay Air Station, John Hightower in the early 1980s.
+The "cemetery" was established by then-commanding general of the John Hay Air Station, John Hightower in the early 1980s.
 It serves a symbolic burial site for negativism.
 The Amphiteather near Bell House also hosts a gazebo which is encircled by a multi-terraced flower garden.

+Golf course

+The Camp John Hay Golf Club is situated within the area.
+In January 2025, the Bases Conversion and Development Authority took over the course.

 Others

-Manor Hotel and Forest Lodge are the two hotels operated by the management of Camp John Hay and are situated within the area.
+John Hay Hotel and Forest Lodge are the two hotels operated by the management of Camp John Hay and are situated within the area.
+The Manor Hotel is a four-star hotel as per the Department of Tourism's National Accommodation Standards as of December 2024.